Wireless random-access networks with bipartite interference graphs: Proofs of the main theorems

 \subsection{Proof: activation sticks and selects low degrees}

-We next prove two lemmas from Section \ref{sec:alg} that will be needed to prove Theorem \ref{mostlikelypaths} in Section~\ref{subsec:mlp}.
+We next prove two lemmas from Section~\ref{sec:alg} that will be needed to prove Theorem~\ref{mostlikelypaths} in Section~\ref{subsec:mlp}.

-\begin{proof}[Proof of Lemma \ref{blockedU}] Recall that in (\ref{aggress1}) we assumed the activation rates to be $g_U(x) =Bx^{\beta}$ and $g_V(x) = B' x^{\beta'}$, with $B,B',\beta, \beta' \in (0, \infty)$ and $\beta' > \beta +1$.
-We claim that if a node $u \in U$ deactivates and one of its neighbors in $V$ activates at time $t_u$, then with $\mathbb{P}^r$-probability tending to $1$ as $r \to \infty$ it will not activate anymore after time $t_u$.
+\begin{proof}[Proof of Lemma~\ref{blockedU}] Recall that in \eqref{aggress1} we assumed the activation rates to be $g_U(x) =Bx^{\beta}$ and $g_V(x) = B' x^{\beta'}$, with $B,B',\beta, \beta' \in (0, \infty)$ and $\beta' > \beta +1$.
+We claim that if a node $u \in U$ deactivates and one of its neighbors in $V$ activates at time $t_u$, then with high probability it will not activate anymore after time $t_u$.
 The moments when $u$ could possibly activate again are the moments when all its neighbors in $V$ are simultaneously inactive.
 We consider the worst case scenario when $u$ has only one active neighbor $v \in V$.
 Denote by $t_v$ the first moment when $v$ deactivates after $t_u$.
 This happens many times, since the activity period of a node is described by an exponential variable $Z$ with rate $1$.
-Instead, the inactivity periods are very short, since the nodes in $V$ are very aggressive and the activation rates grow with the queue lengths, which tend to infinity as $r\to\infty$.
+In contrast, the inactivity periods are very short, since the nodes in $V$ are very aggressive and the activation rates grow with the queue lengths, which tend to infinity as $r\to\infty$.
 We consider a time period of length equal to the total transition time, and we assume the transition time to be the longest possible (of order $r$).
-Then on average we have a number of possibilities for $u$ to activate that is equal to
+Then on average we have a number of possibilities for $u$ to activate that is bounded from above by